-- Malignant sarcoids are highly aggressive, and these spread via lymphatic vessels, which results in lines of sarcoids spreading from the original sarcoid.
+Malignant sarcoids –highly aggressive and these spread via lymphatic vessels, which results in lines of sarcoids spreading from the original sarcoid.

-Sarcoids can, on some occasions, be confused with other tumours.
-However, a biopsy can give more information about what kind of tumour your horse has.
-Taking a small sample of a sarcoid can cause the lump to start growing rapidly.
-Because sarcoids are the most likely diagnosis for these lumps, your vet will remove the sarcoid completely and possibly send the tissue off to a lab for histopathology, which can determine if the lump was a sarcoid
+Sarcoids can, in some occasions, be confused with other tumours.
+Although a biopsy can give more information into what kind of tumour your horse has, taking a small sample of a sarcoid can cause the lump to start growing rapidly.
+Because sarcoids are the most likely diagnosis for these lumps, your vet will most likely suggest complete removal and possible sending the tissue off to a lab for histopathology, which can determine if the lump was in fact a sarcoid.

-- Ligation is where the sarcoid blood supply is cut off, causing it to shrink and drop off over time.
-Recurrence rates are more than 50%.
+- Ligation; where the sarcoid blood supply is cut off, causing it to shrink and drop off over time.
+Recurrence rates are more then 50%.

 - Creams; there are various types, some more irritant to the skin than others and some have to be applied by your vet.
 They have a success rate of 40-60%.

--Radiation therapy; Iridium wires are inserted into a sarcoid to destroy it.
-It is the most effective treatment method, but it is costly and not widely available.
+- Radiation therapy; Iridium wires are inserted into a sarcoid to destroy it.
+It is the most effective treatment method but is very expensive and not widely available

 On the rare occasion that sarcoids regress on their own, these horses seem to develop immunity and do not develop further sarcoids.
 Please talk to your vet for more information on treatment options.